FOREX-Dollar on track for weekly losses in wake of Fed, BOJ moves

 * Yen poised for weekly gains after BOJ alters policy framework

-LONDON, Sept 23 The dollar index was a tad lower on Friday, leaving it on track for its worst week in a month after Federal Reserve trimmed its long-term interest rate expectations and the Bank of Japan retooled its monetary policy framework.
+TOKYO, Sept 23 The dollar gained in Asian trading on Friday but was on track to end a tumultuous week with losses after the Federal Reserve trimmed its long-term interest rate expectations and the Bank of Japan rebooted its monetary policy framework.

-In Europe, the focus was on the preliminary eurozone purchasing managers' index releases for September.
-Business activity is expected to continue expanding, although at a slower pace.
-German private sector slowed to a 16-month low and traders said that unless the data surprises considerably there will be limited impact on policy expectations and the single currency.

-The dollar index was down a bit at 95.388, while the euro was up 0.1 percent against the dollar at $1.1215.
-The dollar was up 0.15 percent at 100.90 yen, not far from a nearly four-week low of 100.10 struck on Thursday and on course to shed more than 1 percent for the week.
+The dollar was up 0.4 percent at 101.09 yen, pulling away from a nearly four-week low of 100.10 touched overnight, though still poised to shed 1.1 percent for the week.

-"The Fed lowering its medium term rate guidance path while keeping a rate hike in play at the end of this year has left the dollar very finely balanced," said Yujiro Goto, currency strategist at Nomura.
+Markets in Tokyo reopened after a public holiday on Thursday, and digested Wednesday's news that the U.S. Federal Reserve left interest rates unchanged but signalled it could still tighten monetary policy by the end of this year.

-The Federal Reserve projected a less aggressive rise in rates next year and in 2018, and it cut its longer-run interest rate forecast to 2.9 percent from 3.0 percent.
+The U.S. central bank also projected a less aggressive rise in interest rates next year and in 2018, and it cut its longer-run interest rate forecast to 2.9 percent from 3.0 percent.

-Also on Wednesday the BOJ shifted to targeting interest rates on Japanese government bonds as the focus of its massive monetary easing programme, dropping its explicit target of increasing base money.
+Also on Wednesday, ahead of the holiday, the BOJ shifted to targeting interest rates on Japanese government bonds as the focus of its massive monetary easing programme, dropping its explicit target of increasing base money.

-The BOJ's announcement initially sent the dollar up more than 1 percent to 102.79 yen, though the gains unravelled as investors realized that the central bank would still have an uphill task to generate inflation towards its 2 percent target.
+The BOJ's announcement initially sent the dollar up more than 1 percent to 102.79 yen, though the gains unravelled as investors realized that the overall market impact was far from obvious.

+Some analysts took heart at the fact that the dollar was able to pull itself off its overnight session lows above the 100-yen level, which remains a key technical point.

+A break of that could open the pair's downside, said Yutaka Miura, a senior technical analyst at Mizuho Securities.

-The dollar's proximity to the 100-yen did not escape the attention of Japanese authorities who do want the yen to rise sharply.
+The dollar's proximity to the 100-yen did not escape the attention of Japanese authorities.

 * Some diplomats see plan as way for China to push influence (Adds comments from White House adviser, Australia trade minister, details on North Korean delegation)